BagpipesRbetter/BagpipesRbetter.github.io/README.md

 ## My Freetime
 what I do when I'm not working:
-- Playing Pames
+- Playing Games:
--- Minecraft
+1. Minecraft
--- Mario Kart
+2. Mario Kart
--- BeamNG.drive
+3. BeamNG.drive
--- Fallout (4 and new vegas)
+4. Fallout (4 and new vegas)
--- Warthunder
+5. Warthunder
+6. General Emulation(i like the tinkering aspect)
-- Watching Anime
+- Watching Anime:
--- Attack on Titan
+1. Attack on Titan
--- DanDaDan
+2. DanDaDan
--- Vinland Saga
+3. Vinland Saga
--- Spy x Family
+4. Spy x Family
+5. Somtimes Alya Hides Her Feelings In Russian
-- watching movies
+- Watching Movies:
--- Star Wars: Revenge of the Sith
+1. Star Wars: Revenge of the Sith
--- Inglourious Basterds
+2. Inglourious Basterds
--- How to Train Your Dragon
+3. How to Train Your Dragon
-- Watching Youtube
+- Watching Youtube:
--- QuinnBoBin
+1. QuinnBoBin
--- Linus Tech Tips
+2. Linus Tech Tips
--- Bringus Studios
+3. Bringus Studios